yosoufe/CarND-LaneLines-P1/writeup.md

 ![alt text][image6]

 * All the parameters of the algorithm were chosen roughly until this step.
 Now the parameters tuned firstly for sample images to get a proper output over all of them.
-* A wighted sum of the source image and the line image is returned as the output of `process_image` function.
+* A weighted sum of the source image and the line image is returned as the output of `process_image` function.

 ![alt text][image7]